icerockdev/codelabs.kmp.icerock.dev/src/kmm-icerock-onboarding/lesson-1/kmm-icerock-onboarding-1-en.md

 ![android studio start](assets/onboarding-1-android-studio-start.png)

 Gradle Sync should also start, but if this did not happen, then run it yourself.

+*Note*
-*Note:* Gradle Sync it's a Gradle task, that looks through all your dependencies listed in the `build.gradle`, and tries to download the specified version.
+: Gradle Sync is a gradle task that looks through all your dependencies listed in the `build.gradle` file, analyzes the structure of the project.
+All this is necessary for the IDE to work correctly.

 By default, the studio parses directories and shows structure as for Android project.
 However, here we will work not only with android, but also with Multiplatform.
 Therefore, we switch the structure render.
 To do this, click on the Android dropdown on the left and select Project instead:

 ![android studio project](assets/onboarding-1-android-studio-project.png)

 After that, the folder structure will change slightly:

 ![android studio structure](assets/onboarding-1-android-studio-structure.png)

 We are waiting for the successful execution of Gradle Sync so that the necessary Tasks appear in our project.
 If Gradle Sync has failed, then we read an error.